JosephBARBIERDARNAL/LearningCurve/README.md

 # [LearningCurve](https://www.statistics-learning-curve.com)

-You can find here the code from Learning Curve articles.
+You can find here the code from the Learning Curve website.